-Just because you rent, doesn't mean you can't refresh your outdated kitchen.
-Sure, ripping out the floor or cabinets may land you in housing court.
-But there are other ways you can spice up your space without violating your lease.
-For instance, here are 13 removable backsplash projects that won't put your security deposit at risk.Continue to 2 of 14 below.
+Just because you rent doesn't mean you can't refresh your outdated kitchen.
+Ripping out the floor or painting the cabinets may be prohibited by your lease, but there are other ways you can spice up your space.
+A removable backsplash can transform a major kitchen element without putting your security deposit at risk.

 03 of 12

 Removable Fabric Backsplash

 If your kitchen backsplash is nothing more than boring drywall, you can dress it up with upholstery fabric and acrylic sheeting.

 After cutting both materials to fit between your countertop and cabinets, soak the fabric in a mixture of one part decoupage glue to two parts water, and then gently wring it out.
 Using a wallpaper squeegee to smooth out creases and wrinkles, adhere the front side of the wet fabric to the back of the acrylic sheet.
 Let the fabric dry.
 Next, attach your new backsplash to the wall using double-stick tape.Continue to 4 of 12 below.

 04 of 12

 Give your kitchen a dash of rustic charm using reclaimed wood.
 Before installing, apply three coats of water-resistant sealer to the planks.
 Once the planks are completely dry, adhere each one to the wall using removable adhesive putty.Continue to 5 of 12 below.

 05 of 12